Claude Code logo

 Team workflow

-Strong for teams that want seat choices, administration, controlled connectors, and deeper enterprise monitoring options.
+Strong for teams that want seat choices, administration, controlled connectors, managed version policies, telemetry labels, and deeper enterprise monitoring options.

 Deployment and publishing